- Details

 Tsitsikamma National Park

 Stretching east along the coast from Plettenberg Bay, this natural landscape was amalgamated with the Wilderness National Park and other areas to form the Garden Route National Park in 2009.
 You’ll find scenic trails, rich wildlife, forested hills, untamed coastline, and 180-metre-high cliffs covered in fragrant fynbos (the collective name for the shrubland or heathland vegetation).
-As you’d expect, a wealth of endangered bird and fish species as well as seals, whales, and dolphins call this place home.
-While there are plenty of ways to experience the park, little beats exploring the hiking trails on foot.

-Kariega Game Reserve
+Gondwana Game Reserve

-South Africa Cape & Garden route
+South Africa Cape & Garden Route

 Accommodation: Various partner hotels

-Price from: £3,299pp
+Price from: £4,349pp